spyrchat/Project-Moriarty/README.md

 We are building solutions to stop harrashment and hate speech in online voice communication.
 The project's goal in this state, is to take user input using the default system microphone and transcode the speech to text.
 After that a model (unitaryai/detoxify) is used to classify the text produced from whisper as toxic, severe_toxic, obscene, threat, insult, identity_atttack.
 ## OpenAI Whisper Hackathon

 This project was build as project for openAI's Whisper hackathon.
+Our project was place 2nd by the judges out of 104 teams.
 We intend to continue working on it in order to implement more useful features such as Real Time Speech Recognition, Multilinguality and more

 Here is a link with our presentation: https://www.canva.com/design/DAFPGvMqwIk/KbN69ps29X0USU02Uip_wA/view?website#4:intro